-In Auckland DHB during 1990-2005, late fetal deaths were generally lower than the New Zealand average, while rates of intermediate fetal death during 1996-2005 were similar.
-During 2001-2005, Asphyxia / Anoxia / Trauma was the leading cause of fetal death, followed by Congenital Anomalies.
+In Otago during 1990-2005, large fluctuations meant that trends in late fetal death were difficult to interpret, as were trends in intermediate fetal death during 1996-2005.
+During 2001-2005, congenital anomalies were the leading cause of fetal death, followed by 'unspecified causes'.
 Within the region the proportion of babies undergoing post-mortem varied markedly by cause, with babies dying from antepartum infections having the highest post mortem rates, while babies dying from unspecified causes had the lowest.